Kuria-byte/Journal-App/README.md

 - https://nodejs.org/en/download/

 #### Install the MongoDB Node.js Driver
-The MongoDB Node.js Driver allows you to easily interact with MongoDB databases from within Node.js applications.
-You’ll need the driver in order to connect to your database and execute the queries.
 - npm install mongodb
-- yarn install mongodb

 #### Create a free MongoDB Atlas cluster ✔
 The documentation is really great refrence source and guide if you choose this option.